Forbidden (1919 film): Plot

-As described in a film magazine, Maddie Irwin (Harris), tired of living in the country, marries Fred Worthington (Henry Woodward), a childhood sweetheart long cherished as her idol but gone for five years to the city.
+As described in Exhibitors Herald, a film industry trade paper, Maddie Irwin (Harris), tired of living in the country, marries Fred Worthington (Henry Woodward), a childhood sweetheart long cherished as her idol but gone for five years to the city.
 After the wedding she learns that he has erected a sumptuous country home for them.
 Soon they become almost estranged by her desire to live in the city and his aversion to things metropolitan, born of a disappointment in love.
 He yields to her plea to take her to the city for a while at least.
 She learns to paint and powder, and his efforts to disgust her with that life fail.
 Then he pretends to leave her forever, having first arranged for a friend to take her to Chinatown.
 Here he, disguised, pretends to attempt an assault.
 A country acquaintance, who saw her and followed her, shoots him.
 She flees to her home in the country.
 Here her husband comes to her, keeping his plot secret, and happiness follows.